activist-org/activist/README.md

 ## Activists [`⇧`](#contents)

-Activists, user accounts, will not be included in the MVP beyond what's needed for organizations.
-The main goal for this component at the start is to derive technical specifications that assure that privacy at the highest level can be provided to those users who want it, while at the same time allowing for those who want to work in the open to do so.
+Activists, user accounts, will not be included in the MVP beyond what's needed for organization management.
+The main goal for this component at the start is to derive technical specifications that assure that privacy at the highest level can be provided to those users who want it, while at the same time balancing features needed by the community.
 Activism is a dangerous job for many, and the platform will respect the needs of those who need anonymity in their work and still want to participate.

 ## Affiliations [`⇧`](#contents)